Skip to main content

 Learn more about attribution modeling and how we calculate cost per lead.

-- Select an attribution model to see your cost per lead calculation for that model.
+2. Select an attribution model to see your cost-per-lead calculation for that model.
 Your report initially loads with the 50/50 Model selected, but you can change models anytime.

-- Select the 50/50 Model to split cost per lead credit evenly between the First Touch milestone and the Lead Creation milestone.
+• Select the 50/50 Model to evenly split the cost per lead credit between the First Touch and Lead Creation milestones.

-- Select the W-Shaped Model to split cost per lead credit evenly between the First Touch milestone, Lead Creation milestone, and the Qualified milestone with one-third credit assigned to each.
+• Select the W-shaped model to split the cost per lead credit evenly between the First Touch milestone, Lead Creation milestone, and the Qualified milestone, with one-third of the credit assigned to each.

 Add sources to cost per lead reporting

-You can also add in manual sources with their spend amounts for a full side-by-side comparison of cost per lead across your campaigns.
+You can also add manual sources with their spending amounts for a full side-by-side comparison of cost per lead across your campaigns.

 Filter report data